-Scott D. Cook and H. Signe Ostby have established a scholarship program to assist employees’ children who plan to continue education in private secondary school, private or public college, or vocational-technical programs.
+Scott Cook and Signe Ostby have established a scholarship program to assist employees’ children who plan to continue education in private secondary school, private or public college, or vocational-technical programs.
+Eligible students can qualify for up to $44,800 in total scholarship funding over four years.
 Renewable scholarships are offered each year for full-time study at an accredited institution of the student’s choice.
-Eligible students can qualify for up to $41,200 in total scholarship funding over four years.

 The sponsors’ intent is to award scholarships to applicants who have demonstrated that they are “go-getters,” who take whatever situation they are dealt and make a real difference.
-They make the best of whatever circumstances they face because of their personal leadership, drive, determination, and organization skills.
+They make the best of whatever circumstances they face because of their personal leadership, drive, determination, and organizational skills.

-This program is administered by Scholarship America®, the nation’s largest designer and manager of scholarship, tuition assistance and other education support programs for corporations, foundations, associations, and individuals.
+This program is administered by Scholarship America®, the nation’s largest designer and manager of scholarship and other education support programs for corporations, foundations, associations, and individuals.
 Eligibility for individual programs is determined by the sponsor, and eligible applications are reviewed by Scholarship America’s evaluation team.
 Awards are granted without regard to race, color, creed, religion, sexual orientation, gender, gender identity, disability, or national origin.

 Applicants to the Intuit Scholarship Program must be:

-Awards are renewable up to three times or until graduation, whichever occurs first, by maintaining a 3.0 cumulative grade point average on a 4.0 scale (or equivalent) and full-time enrollment for at least one quarter or semester.
+All awards are renewable up to three times or until graduation, whichever occurs first, by maintaining a 3.0 cumulative grade point average on a 4.0 scale (or equivalent) and full-time enrollment for at least one quarter or semester.
 Students enrolled in their first year of college may renew their award by maintaining a 2.7 cumulative grade point average.
 Students not meeting the GPA requirement may submit an appeal stating extenuating circumstances regarding their academic performance; such appeals will be reviewed by the Sponsor.
 Recipients of private secondary or upper or higher secondary awards must reapply for postsecondary awards, provided that an individual recipient may receive a maximum of four years of Program funding across their secondary and postsecondary studies.

 Applicants may receive an award from both the Intuit Scholarship Program and the George A. Hansen Scholarship Program in the same year.